usexfg/COLD-DAO/README.md

  **C**ertificate **O**f **L**edger **D**eposits

  The purpose of *COLD* DeFi Banking Desk is to create an in-house interest market for XFG deposit yield.
- Allowing for multiple off-chain assets to serve as interest on time-locked XFG deposits while preserving Fango's fixed supply & sound money principals.
+ Allowing multiple off-chain assets to serve as interest for time-locked XFG ledger deposits-  while simultaneously preserving Fango's fixed supply & sound money principals.

- Below is a staging list for details on any off-chain asset(s) offered as an interest payment option of COLD DeFi Banking Desk.
+Below is a staging list of details on all off-chain asset(s) offered as payment options by COLD DeFi Banking Desk for interest on XFG deposits.

 -----------------------------------------------------------

+Asset 1

 <img height="100px" width="100px" title="Red Mercury" src="https://raw.githubusercontent.com/FandomGold/COLD/9dc01d924ff9712a56d489db825ae6e8449fc2ba/B5F889A6-92A8-4A13-BD7B-0514983310EB.jpeg"><img/>